jayanshisinha-ui/ASCII-image-generator-/README.md

 Reading image files
 Generating text output files

-6.Loops and Iterative Processing
+6. Loops and Iterative Processing

 Nested loops are used to scan the image pixel-by-pixel Each pixel is evaluated and converted into a character

-Brief Explanation
+## Brief Explanation

 This program converts an image into ASCII art using basic file handling and loops.
 First, the image is provided in PPM (P3) format, which stores pixel color values as plain text.
 The code reads the image’s width, height, and RGB values from the file.
 To make the output readable, the image is scaled down by skipping pixels at fixed intervals.
 For each selected pixel, the RGB values are averaged to calculate a grayscale intensity.
 This intensity is then mapped to a corresponding ASCII character based on brightness, where darker pixels use darker symbols and lighter pixels use lighter symbols.
 Finally, the generated characters are written line by line into a text file, forming an ASCII representation of the original image.

-PPM to ASCII Art (Gradio UI)
+PPM to ASCII Art :
 This project converts a **P3 PPM image** into ASCII art using grayscale intensity mapping.

-## How to Run
-1. Install dependencies:
-   pip install -r requirements.txt

-2. Run the app:
-   python app.py

-3. Upload a `.ppm` (P3) image and view ASCII output.

 ## Characters Used
 @ % # * + = - : .

-Conclusion
+## Conclusion

 This ASCII Art Converter shows how computing is not limited to numbers and calculations — it can also be creative and artistic.
 By converting images into characters, the project bridges logic and imagination, giving users a new perspective on how technology can represent visual information.